How we choose our conservation and restoration sites

 FMR was established in 1993 as the conservation and advocacy group for the new Mississippi National River and Recreation Area, the only national park dedicated to the Mississippi River in the United States.
 This 72-mile stretch of river runs through the Twin Cities metro area from Dayton to Hastings.

 Known as MNRRA, the designation guides land use within the corridor and allows for habitat conservation and management.
-But the designation does not preempt existing land ownership and use; as FMR and its partners protect land, we work only with willing sellers.
+However, the designation does not preempt existing land ownership and use; as FMR and its partners protect and restore land, we work only with willing participants.

-Because the health of the river depends on how we treat the lands around it, in addition to the official river park corridor, FMR's conservation program has expanded to include important tributaries and lands that drain to the metro river, also known as the metro river watershed.
+Because the river's health depends on how we treat the lands around it, in addition to the official river park corridor, FMR's conservation program has expanded to include essential tributaries and lands that drain to the metro river, also known as the metro river watershed

-We've permanently protected 45 sites and restored 62 sites since 1993.
+We've permanently protected 45 sites and restored over 70 sites since 1993.
 (See our conservation map.)
-Today we actively restore and maintain more than 2,500 acres in rural and urban places from Elk River to the Hastings area, engaging thousands of community volunteers and partners in their care.
+Today, we actively restore and maintain over 2,500 acres in rural and urban places from Elk River to the Hastings area, engaging thousands of community volunteers and partners in their care.

 Starting with Pine Bend

-In the beginning, the land protection program had just one staff person, so we needed to target our efforts to have the greatest impact on wildlife habitat and water quality.
+Initially, the land protection program had just one staff person, so we needed to target our efforts to have the most significant impact on wildlife habitat and water quality.

-Dakota County stood out as one place that still retained important habitat along the river and its tributaries.
-But the county was also experiencing rapid growth and development that presented threats to those natural areas.
+Dakota County stood out as one place still retaining critical habitat along the river and its tributaries.
+However, the county was also experiencing rapid growth and development that threatened those natural areas.

-Biological surveys pointed to the Pine Bend Bluffs area as one with outstanding biological diversity, and it became a key starting place for our land protection and restoration efforts.
-This roughly 1,300-acre area at the bend of the river in Rosemount and Inver Grove Heights was owned by several people and institutions, including Macalester College, Flint Hills Resources and a number of families.
+Biological surveys pointed to the Pine Bend Bluffs area as one with outstanding biological diversity, and it became an essential starting place for our land protection and restoration efforts.
+This roughly 1,300-acre area at the river bend in Rosemount and Inver Grove Heights was owned by several people and institutions, including Macalester College, Flint Hills Resources and several families.

-FMR reached out to those landowners at Pine Bend Bluffs and eventually brokered introductions to potential partners who could buy the land and preserve it, either as a public natural area or as a conservation easement that would offer protection from development.
+FMR reached out to those landowners at Pine Bend Bluffs and eventually brokered introductions to potential partners who could buy and preserve the land, either as a public natural area or as a conservation easement that would offer protection from development.

 These outreach efforts resulted in the 2003 establishment of the Pine Bend Bluffs Scientific and Natural Area, owned by the Minnesota Department of Natural Resources.

-At present this area comprises nearly 300 acres of bluff land hills and ravines that are open to the public.
+This area currently comprises nearly 300 acres of bluff land hills and ravines that are open to the public.
 It's one of our most popular volunteer sites owing to its stunning views of the Upper Mississippi River, rare plants and renowned birding opportunities.

-Through FMR's efforts over the past 20 years, hundreds of acres adjacent to the Scientific and Natural Area (or SNA) have also been protected.
-Our ecological restoration continues throughout the bluffland in areas of Pine Bend owned by our partners Macalester College and Flint Hills Resources.
+Over the past 20 years, FMR's efforts have protected hundreds of acres adjacent to the Scientific and Natural Area (or SNA).
+Our ecological restoration continues throughout the bluffland in areas of Pine Bend, owned by our partners Macalester College and Flint Hills Resources.

 Conservation criteria

-Since that first project at Pine Bend Bluffs, we've selected priority areas for land protection, restoration and management in much the same way.
+Since that first project at Pine Bend Bluffs, we've selected priority areas for land protection, restoration and management similarly.

 When considering whether to preserve an area, we ask questions that include (but are not limited to):

-Does the property provide a large "block" of contiguous habitat, or is it strategic for the conservation of certain Species of Greatest Conservation Need?
+• Does the property provide a large "block" of contiguous habitat, or is it strategic for conserving certain Species of Greatest Conservation Need?

-Would the protection of the property contribute to the success of a partner's vision for a refuge, park or natural area?
+• Would protecting the property contribute to the success of a partner's vision for a refuge, park or natural area?
 (Often, the partner is the landowner — a private family, or more often, a city or park board.)

-Does the area provide access to members of the community who are seeking public spaces to recreate or spend time in nature?
+• Does the area provide access to community members seeking public spaces to recreate or spend time in nature?

 Within FMR, the Land Conservation team coordinates with our River Corridor and Stewardship & Education teams.
 Our River Corridor program may work with community members to promote conservation zoning at a site, while the Stewardship and Education program actively recruits volunteers to assist with invasive species removal and other habitat restoration tasks at the sites that FMR has helped to protect.